noahkw/acmetk/docs/configuration.rst

 :class:`~acme_broker.client.AcmeClient` that is used to communicate with the actual CA.
 Refer to section `ACME Client`_ for a description of the possible options.

+Challenge Validator Plugins
+###########################

+Every type of ACME server app needs an internal challenge validator.
+There are currently two types of challenge validator, both of which do not require configuration:
+:class:`~acme_broker.server.challenge_validator.DummyValidator` and
+:class:`~acme_broker.server.challenge_validator.RequestIPDNSChallengeValidator`.

+The :class:`~acme_broker.server.challenge_validator.DummyValidator` does not do any actual validation and should only be used in testing, as it is inherently insecure.

+The :class:`~acme_broker.server.challenge_validator.RequestIPDNSChallengeValidator` may be used in university or corporate environments where the *DNS-01* or *HTTP-01* challenge are difficult to realize.
+It does not validate any actual ACME challenge, but instead checks whether the DNS identifier that is to be authorized resolves to the host's IP address that requested challenge validation via an A or AAAA record.
+To achieve this, the *DNS-01* and *HTTP-01* challenge are repurposed, so that no further client-side configuration is required.

 ACME Client
 ###########

 The ACME client is usually configured as a part of an :class:`~acme_broker.server.AcmeBroker` or :class:`~acme_broker.server.AcmeProxy` app.

+The *infoblox* section inside the main *client* section configures the internal :class:`~acme_broker.client.challenge_solver.InfobloxClient`, which provisions TXT records to complete ACME *DNS-01* challenges.
+Refer to section `Challenge Solver Plugins`_ for a list of all available challenge solvers and their respective configuration options.

 The *client* block inside the respective app's surrounding configuration block might look as follows: